tacowordpress/Mr.Spicy/README.md

 ##### Form Security

-Mr. Spicy forms has backend validation, but if you needed some extra help, you can use the honeypot option.
+Mr. Spicy forms has backend validation, but if you needed some extra help, you can use the honeypot and Google Recaptcha options.
 In your settings just pass this in:

 ```php